-- 1. Successfully complete 51 credits in the required areas of study. - 2.
-Successfully complete an internship and internship paper requirements. - 3.
+- 1. Successfully complete 48 credits in the required areas of study. - 2.
+Successfully complete an internship, research methods course (if applicable), internship paper requirements. - 3.
 Fulfill financial and library obligations. - 4.
 Maintain a 2.5 grade point average for the total course of study. - 5.
 Give evidence of growth in personal character, moral and spiritual maturity, and emotional stability.